mkerr64/9bitDev/README.md

 ![Imgur](http://i.imgur.com/CW74HKO.png)

 This Project is for the course CS2212, Introduction to Software Engineering, at The University of Western Ontario.
-We intend to create a web based financial planning product that will track spending habits and offer budgeting aids.
-Users will upload their financial information from desired banks to categorize their expenses.
-Expenses will be analyzed, and the user will be able to view personalised advice to save money, along with providing a glossary of possible unfamiliar financial terms.
+We intend to create a web based financial planning product that will track spending habits and offer advice based on the user's spending habits.
+Users will be able to input their transactions and categorize them.
+Expenses will be analyzed and displayed along with visual representations of their spending.

 [Team Roster Page](TeamRoster.md)